jmainpri/move3d-launch/README.md

 ### Install

 The install-ubuntu.sh script sequences apt-get commands, git clone commands, and make commands to install the move3d suite to an arbitray folder.
+The default folder will be ../install.
+But you can set it this way, where ~/move3d_install is the destination folder:

+    export MOVE3D_INSTALL_DIR=$HOME/move3d_install

 Before launching the install script, the default usage is to clone move3d-launch in a folder suited for holding the source code and 3d models of move3d (you can name it move3d).
 Then type:

     ./install-ubuntu.sh